immunefi-team/Bounty_Boosts/Immunefi Arbitration/29738 - [SC - Low] Missing Chainlink circuit breaker check allows ....md

 # Missing Chainlink circuit breaker check allows malicious project to send lower than market value rewards

-Submitted  25 days  ago by @marchev (Whitehat)  for  [Boost | Immunefi Arbitration]
+Submitted on Mon Apr 01 2024 00:09:20 GMT-0400 (Atlantic Standard Time) by @marchev for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29738

 Report type: Smart Contract

-Has PoC?: Yes
+Report severity: Low

 Target: https://github.com/immunefi-team/vaults/blob/main/src/RewardTimelock.sol

-Impacts
+Impacts:
 - Theft of unclaimed royalties

+## Description
 ## Brief/Intro

 Chainlink aggregators feature a built-in circuit breaker that activates during significant price fluctuations, keeping the asset price within a pre-defined range.
 In scenarios like the LUNA crash, the oracle reports a pre-set minimum value (`minAnswer`) rather than the real market price.
 This mechanism could enable malicious projects to payout rewards that are below market value by leveraging the inflated price from the Chainlink oracle.

-Such a vulnerability has resulted in a $11M exploit on Venus Protocol during the LUNA crash:  [https://therecord.media/collapse-of-luna-cryptocurrency-leads-to-11-million-exploit-on-venus-protocol](https://therecord.media/collapse-of-luna-cryptocurrency-leads-to-11-million-exploit-on-venus-protocol)
+Such a vulnerability has resulted in a $11M exploit on Venus Protocol during the LUNA crash: https://therecord.media/collapse-of-luna-cryptocurrency-leads-to-11-million-exploit-on-venus-protocol

 ## Vulnerability Details

 The `RewardTimelock` contract depends on Chainlink price oracles to align reward payouts with the actual market value.
 It employs `_checkRewardDollarValue`, a function that fetches the asset's current market price with `PriceConsumer#tryGetSaneUsdPrice18Decimals()`, implementing various checks to ensure the price's accuracy and relevance.

 Nonetheless, this function lacks verification for the activation of Chainlink's circuit breaker.
 In extreme price movements, when the asset price falls below `minAnswer` or rises above `maxAnswer`, the Chainlink feed still reports these thresholds instead of the actual market price of the asset.
 Missing this critical check means a project could exploit the situation and pay whitehats a reduced award under these circumstances.

 Let's take the following example:

 Example scenario:

 1. A significant price drop triggers the Chainlink circuit breaker for a reward token, causing the feed to report `minAnswer`.
 2. A project initiates a whitehat reward payout via `RewardTimelock`.
 3. After the cooldown period, the project executes the payout at the reported, inflated price.

 ## Impact Details